gklingler/CodeDependencyVisualizer/README.md

 CodeDependencyVisualizer
 ========================

 This tool is intended for reverse engineering UML class diagrams out of existing C++ code.
-It can visualize the class diagrams but also show “associations” between classes.
+It can generate class diagrams with inheritances and associations.

 You might also take a look at my blogpost: http://gernotklingler.com/blog/libclang-reverse-engineering-uml-class-diagrams/